 Drahomíra Vihanová’s Squandered Sunday (Zabitá neděle, 1969)Vol. 28 (April 2013) by Konstanty Kuzma

 Drahomíra Vihanová’s poetic feature debut revolves around Ernest, a young Czechoslovak army officer who, bored by life and work, contemplates suicide while dreaming of surreal mass scenes and a past lover.
-Ernest, like many of Vihanová’s protagonists from other films, is an outcast, but he isn’t lonely: a friend brings Polish prostitutes to his place, and his girlfriend shares her American cigarettes with her.
+Ernest, like many of Vihanová’s protagonists from other films, is an outcast, but he isn’t lonely: a friend brings Polish prostitutes to his place, and his girlfriend shares her American cigarettes with him.
 Still, he is troubled, constantly (during sex, sleep and drinking) thinking of this mysterious, blond woman that has stopped caring about him and who seems to be the only person who can save him – seems, because the borders between illusion and reality are thin in this film, and because Ernest’s love is closer to Wertherian, tragic impossibility than to anything else.

 Full of biblical references and officer-to-officer conversations intercut with Godard-like quotes, Squandered Sunday goes a long way round for communicating that life is absurd.
 Like Wittgenstein’s Tractatus Logico-Philosophicus, Vihanová’s film ends with a revisionist message.
 In the Tractatus, Wittgenstein famously writes that his “propositions are elucidatory in this way: he who understands me finally recognizes them as senseless, when he has climbed out through them, on them, over them.
 (He must so to speak throw away the ladder, after he has climbed up on it.)”1 This self-relativising conclusion, which has puzzled interpreters for decades, reflects Wittgenstein’s skepticism about classical philosophy, one of the few stances he upheld throughout his life, meanwhile asserting that the purpose of the Tractatus is not to provide us with a new and better “theory”.
 The Tractatus is a quasi-therapeutic work which aims at resolving the questions of philosophy by readdressing them correctly, clearly delineating which questions can and cannot be answered philosophically.
 Vihanová’s message, though similar in style, is more straightforward: “Silence!
 Forget everything which you heard and saw,” a white wall reads before we fade to black.
 This, as the film reveals, is neither a self-reflexive meta-commentary on the boundedness of cinematic language, nor an attempt to preserve the universality of her claims, but the explicit reiteration of Ernest’s world view.
 Similarly to Wittgenstein, who concludes by saying that most, if not all philosophical propositions are senseless, Vihanová’s ending asserts that meaning, in this case metaphysical, and perhaps even semantic, does not exist; the main reason why Ernest seems to struggle every day to get out of bed.